kalviumcommunity/promance/readme.md

 - Multi-language prompt support
 - Prompt version history & analytics
 - Integration with chatbots and AI tools
 - Collaboration features for team-based prompt engineering

+### Zero Shot Prompting

+  A zero shot prompting means giving a task of AI without providing examples or other information , it relies the pre-trained model to respond to your question

+ * Translate "What is your name ?" in Russian - Text Transformation
+ * How is the weather today in Delhi - Information Retrival
+ * Write a poem on nature - Creative Task
+ * What is the answer to 147^89 ? - Reason & Problem Solving